j0shymitsu/uni-notes/Lecture Notes/Mathematics/Databases I/1 Introduction.md

 ### What is a Database?
 ##### Definition
 - A database is a method of structuring data.
-- It's structure can be written out formally, which is known as [[normalisation]].
+- It's structure can be written out formally, which is known as [[Normalisation]].
 - The design of a database often involves work away from the computer.
 - A database is **not** an application package - It is primarily designed to store, manage, and retrieve.
 ##### Examples